One of the Best Things to Do in DC is to Visit the FDR Memorial

 Parking at the FDR Memorial

 Parking is always a problem on the National Mall.
 Handicapped parking is available right out front.
-There is limited free street parking next to the Potomac River on Ohio Drive.
-Otherwise, the nearest parking is in 3 free lots near to the Jefferson Memorial.
+There is metered street parking next to the Potomac River on Ohio Drive.
+Otherwise, the nearest parking is in 3 metered public lots near to the Jefferson Memorial.
 Except during the height of the Cherry Blossom Festival, it is usually easy to park in one of these lots.